MobileRobots/libPowerballArm/README.md

-This is a simple library for communicating with the Schunk Powerball LWA4P arm.
+This is some standalone code to communicate with the Schunk PowerBall LWA4P arm and CommonplaceRobotics force-torque sensor (FTS).

 It is based on code from the `ipa_canopen` ROS node
 <https://github.com/ipa320/ipa_canopen>, with some modifications to use